oqtane/oqtane.framework/README.md

 - login as the host user

-- navigate to Control Panel, Admin Dashboard, Module Management
+- navigate to Control Panel (gear icon at top-right of page), Admin Dashboard, Module Management

 - select Create Module